 - 2 tablespoons minced fresh parsley

 - 1-1/2 pounds lean ground beef (90% lean)

 - 1 can (14 ounces) whole-berry cranberry sauce

 - 1/2 cup beef broth

 - 2 teaspoons cider vinegar

-- In a 2-qt. microwave-safe dish, combine sauce ingredients.
-Cover and microwave on high for 3-4 minutes or until heated through, rotating once.
+- In a 2-qt. microwave-safe dish, mix sauce ingredients.
+Microwave, covered, on high until heated through, 3-4 minutes, stirring halfway.
 Gently stir in meatballs.
-Cover and cook on high for 1-2 minutes or until heated through.
+Microwave, covered, on high until heated through, 1-2 minutes.
 Yield: about 3 dozen.

 "Delicious!
 Made as appetizers and brought to our family's Christmas dinner.
 Everyone enjoyed them and this was the first time I've EVER made meatballs!
 I did follow another reviewer's advice and baked the meatballs at 350 for 20 minutes since the thought of microwaving them creeped me out a little.
 I also made the sauce on the stove.
 Very good!"

 "Very tasty!
 I made the meatballs a day ahead and placed them in the freezer.
 I also made the sauce and stored in a zip lock bag in the fridge.
 Then placed in crock pot on high for 4 hrs.
 Turned out perfect!"